BALI, JAVA, FLORES AND KOMODO

 In the afternoon, we will descend from the Central Highlands to reach the coast at Bali Barat National Park, our base for the next two nights.
 Here we have a full day birding in search of Javan Kingfisher, Javan Plover, Javan Banded Pitta and Green Junglefowl.
 Two members of the starling family here are critically endangered and this is the best place in the world to see them.
 On Bali, the Black-winged Starling is found only in this park.
 Despite being much rarer, the Bali Starling is easier to locate due to its colour.
 This snow-white bird has a blue face and long crest, but its beauty led to its demise.
 In 2006 only six wild birds were left!
 A concerted effort has increased the number to about 50, but it remains one of the rarest birds in the world.

-On day five we will take a short ferry to East Java where we will spend two nights at Ketapang.
+On day five we will take a short ferry ride to East Java where we will spend two nights at Ketapang.
 Here we will be birding at Baluran National Park and Ijen Nature Reserve, two of the best places to find Javanese endemics.
 The forest holds Pink-headed Fruit Dove, Sunda Minivet, Black-banded Barbet, White-crowned Forktail, Sunda Bush-warbler, Sunda Warbler, Ruddy Cuckoo-dove, Dark-backed Imperial Pigeon, and Grey-cheeked Tit-babbler; all watched over by the Javan Hawk-eagle.